 When a trusted journalist reports on you and your business, they are actually introducing you to their audience.
-This is no different than any other introduction, the road to trust has already begun as you are being introduced by someone they already trust.
-This is an incredible way to begin a new relationship and it’s highly likely that your new audience will want to learn more.
+This is an incredible way to begin new relationships and it’s highly likely that your new audience will want to learn more about you.

 The result is traffic to your website and connections on social media that turn into relationships.
-Best part is they already know and trust you so getting to the sales process is shorter.
-Word of mouth marketing happens, and your audience continues to grow in a very targeted way.
-Perhaps you will even land more media opportunities.
+The best part is they already know you and trust has begun to build so getting to the sales process is shorter.
+Word of mouth marketing happens, and your audience continues to grow.
+Perhaps you will land more media through the increased visibility.

-Sounds complex, but it is not.
+Sounds complex, but it’s not.
 I am going to share a few free resources to help you get started.
-You do not need to be a seasoned PR pro to do this, the journalists are actually looking for experts and resources just like YOU.
+You do not need to be a seasoned PR pro to do this, think about how much information you read online every single day, journalists are actually looking for experts and resources just like YOU.

 The Do’s and Don’ts of Connecting with Media

 Now I do not consider PR to be FREE advertising, in fact, it is quite different.
 You can read more about that in another article on my blog about the differences between PR and Advertising.
-That said there are free and low-cost resources that will help to connect you with the journalists that are actively looking for you.
+That said there are free and low-cost resources that will help to connect you with the journalists that need your expertise.
 Simply sign-up to receive their emails which include actual requests for stories or articles they are working on NOW and need experts to interview.
 It is easy to create a process around this and delegate to team members once you have the assets that you need in place to connect with the media.